Government of the Ancient Catholic Church Canonical Government of Sovereign Ecclesiastical Authority

 His Holiness (H.H.)
 Cardinal Prince Judge Matthew of Thebes is a linguist with a Bachelor of Arts (B.A.) in Foreign Languages (1993) from Union College (terms abroad at University of Rennes France), translating medieval Old French and Latin documents, and ancient Egyptian hieroglyphic scrolls, for restoration of ecclesiastical and chivalric historical institutions.
 He holds a Master of Science (M.S.) in Electrical Engineering (1996) from the Pontifical Academy of Sacred Sciences (externship at Moscow State Technical University), specializing in electrofield physics applied to electro-neurobiology.

-He is an adjunct Professor of Law holding a Juris Doctor (J.D.) in International Law (1997) from Dickinson School of Law, Doctor of Philosophy (Ph.D.) in International Affairs (2001) from the Crown Institute of Geopolitics and Diplomacy (externship at Russian Academy of Natural Sciences), and “Professorship” Doctor of Juridical Science (J.S.D.)
+He is a Professor of Law holding a Juris Doctor (J.D.) in International Law (1997) from Dickinson School of Law, Doctor of Philosophy (Ph.D.) in International Affairs (2001) from the Crown Institute of Geopolitics and Diplomacy (externship at Russian Academy of Natural Sciences), and “Professorship” Doctor of Juridical Science (J.S.D.)
 (2008) from the Crown Institute of Law and Justice (externship at Tver State University Russia).
-He became a government accredited International Judge for UN level Courts of Justice (2013) specializing in human rights.
+He was vetted and established as a government accredited International Judge for Courts of Justice worldwide (2013), registered with a national Ministry of Justice, specializing in human rights.

-He is an adjunct Professor of Ancient and Medieval History holding a Doctorate (Ph.D.) in Archaeology and Egyptology (2012) from the Pontifical Academy of History and Culture (externship at Cairo University), a historian and archaeologist for various Royal Houses and United Nations NGO and IGO institutions, and a Mission Director of Archaeology for cooperating universities.
+He is a Professor of Ancient and Medieval History holding a “Professorship” Doctor of Science (D.Sc.) in Archaeology and Egyptology (2012) from the Pontifical Academy of History and Culture (externship at Cairo University), a historian and archaeologist for various Royal Houses and inter-governmental institutions, and a Mission Director of Archaeology for cooperating universities.

 Throughout over 30 years of active ecclesiastical experience, he completed 7 years of direct priestly initiation in the ancient Biblical Magi Priesthood of Melchizedek, within the 12th century Independent Church Movement, with intensive training in London, Paris, Rennes and Luxor.